tomvanbraeckel/yamcs.github.com/docs/studio/Event_Log.md

 Clear your view by clicking ![Import](/assets/studio/icons/clear.png){: .inline-image} **Clear**.
 You can always re-import events again at a later moment.

 When Yamcs Studio becomes aware of a new event, it will automatically select and reveal it.
 You can prevent this default behaviour by toggling the ![Scroll Lock](/assets/studio/icons/lock_co.png){: .inline-image} **Scroll Lock**.

-In a next iteration we plan to add features for exporting to CSV, adding a property view, and for filtering events, similar to the features of the standalone [Event Viewer](/docs/tools/Event_Viewer/) tool used in operations today.